Announcements :

 2. Residence requirement of two years shall be necessary for the students pursuing PhD programme.
 However, in cases where the Supervisor and Co-Supervisor are satisfied that research work can be carried out outside the university, residency requirement may be exempted.

-1. A student shall be required to pass a comprehensive examination, consisting of a written and an oral part, within three years of admission to the PhD programme.
+1. A student shall be required to pass a comprehensive examination, consisting of a written and an oral part, within two years of admission to the PhD programme.

 2. If a student does not pass the comprehensive examination in the first attempt, he/she may be given one more chance on the recommendation of his/her Supervisor.
 The registration of a PhD student shall be deemed as cancelled if he/she does not pass the comprehensive examination even in the second attempt.